 Reservation: Since the number of trekking permits is limited to 250 per day (about 200 tourists and 50 trekking staff) it is important to book in advance, especially in the high season from May to September.
 In the low season between December and January, it is possible to get a ticket about 30 days in advance.

-The Lares valley trek offers a combination of stunning scenery, traditional cultures, Inca Trail and Machu Picchu on the 4th Day.
-The trek will take you through stunning Mountain scenery, over high passes, and you will spend two nights near traditional Peruvian Villages.
+The Lares Valley Trek offers a combination of stunning landscapes, traditional cultures, Inca Trail and Machu Picchu.
+On the 4th day the trek will take you through stunning mountain scenery, over causeways, and you will spend two nights near the traditional towns of Peru.

 Altitude: 2850 - 4400 m. / 9350 - 14436 f.

 |Cusco - Huaca Casi pass - Lares Hot Springs - Huacawasi

 |Huacawasi - Sondor - Paso Sacsayllame - Aruray Cocha - Yurak Cocha - Pucara

 |Pucara - Ollantaytambo - Km 104 - Wiñayhuayna - Aguas Calientes

 |Aguas Calientes - Sanctuary of Machu Picchu - Cusco